 IMPAK custom-produces highly advanced sealing equipment made for hazardous locations and materials.
 Our explosion proof vacuum sealers are custom designed to meet every element of certification required by your application and location.

-"IMPAK worked backwards from our certification specifications to produce equipment specifically made to meet our exact needs.” – Engineering Manager, Major Chemical Producer for U.S. DOD
+"IMPAK worked backward from our certification specifications to produce equipment specifically made to meet our exact needs.” – Engineering Manager, Major Chemical Producer for U.S. DOD

-Standard frame sizes from 18” to 110” are available with vertical or horizontal orientation.
+Standard frame sizes from 18” to 110” are available with a vertical or horizontal orientation.
 Special configurations and sizes are available as required.
 Machines are made in the USA and can be produced for use in cleanrooms and HazLoc settings.

 The advanced controllers on our heat sealers offer +/- 1-degree temperature accuracy.
 Results are measured, trackable and accurate, seal after seal.